elpollodiablo84/atom-matlab-editor/README.md

 ### Features
 - Run file (`F5`), section (`CTRL+F5`) or selection (`F9`) in the current MATLAB instance.
+- Save and run file (`ALT-F5`).
+Be careful, sometimes MATLAB fails to notice that a file has been modified by an external editor.
 - Call the MATLAB help in the Atom Editor (`F1` on selection).
 - Open function/script file in MATLAB search path from the Atom Editor (`CTRL+F1`).
 - Change current folder in Matlab from Atom (`Right-Click` on the relative TextEditor tab).